In This Article

-Online degrees are now considered as legitimate as those earned sitting in a classroom.
+Online dietetics degrees are now considered as legitimate as those earned sitting in a classroom.

 Accredited online courses and programs for dietitians have come a long way in the last ten years and online degrees are now considered as legitimate as those earned sitting in a classroom on campus.
 In ACEND-accredited programs, requirements for graduation, coursework and faculty are generally the same for both traditional and online degrees, and diplomas do not specify whether the degree was earned online or on campus.

-But the reality is, getting an online education is very different from a traditional classroom setting.
+But the reality is, earning you dietitian bachelor’s degree online is very different from a traditional classroom setting.
 However, armed with the right information and with expectations for this experience clear, you’ll be ready to tackle your degree.

 At first glance, being able to take classes when it’s convenient for you—anytime day or night—is an attractive alternative to attending classes on campus, but it’s not for everybody.
 To succeed, you must be fully committed, self-driven, and well-organized.